Ilha do Mel: Environment

 Ilha do Mel is located in the middle of the Atlantic Forest, the ecosystem originally characteristic of the Brazilian coast.
-Before the arrival of Portuguese colonizers, the Atlantic Forest covered 1,315,460 km², 15% of Brazil's total area.
-Today, only 102,012 km² remains, 7% of the original area.
+Before the arrival of Portuguese colonizers, the Atlantic Forest covered 1,315,460 km^{2}, 15% of Brazil's total area.
+Today, only 102,012 km^{2} remains, 7% of the original area.
 Ilha do Mel, however, is an example of environmental preservation.
 The administration of the island has been in charge of IAP (Environmental Institute of Paraná) since 1980.

 Of the 2,710 hectares of total area on the island, 2,241 are protected by the Ilha do Mel Ecological Station, created by the Parana State Government in 1982.
 More than 338 hectares belong to the Ilha do Mel State Park.
 Only 120 hectares of the island (7.8 percent of the total area) are designated for human settlement.
 In addition, under a 2004 law, it is prohibited to construct any new buildings on the island.
 Only modifications in existing structures are accepted.

 The law aims to preserve not only the area already protected in environmental parks but also the nature present in the area of habitation.
 In recent years, it has been observed that while environmental preservation areas have been kept in excellent condition, the same has not been true for areas around human settlements.